nanvel/blog/2017/11/trading.md

 Kelly formula - a formula that determines the optimal leverage and capital allocation while balancing returns versus risks.

 DoM - Depth of Market.

+Brakout - an asset price moving outside a defined support or resistance level with increased volume.

 ## Links